Bosnian War: 1992

 The war in Bosnia escalated in April.
 On 3 April, the Battle of Kupres began between the JNA and a combined HV-HVO force that ended in a JNA victory.
-On 6 April Serb forces began shelling Sarajevo, and in the next two days crossed the Drina from Serbia proper and besieged Muslim-majority Zvornik, Višegrad and Foča.
-According to the International Criminal Tribunal for the former Yugoslavia, in 1992, after the capture of Zvornik, Bosnian Serb troops killed several hundred Muslims and forced tens of thousands to flee the area.
+On 6 April, Serb forces began shelling Sarajevo, and in the next two days crossed the Drina from Serbia proper and besieged Bosniak-majority Zvornik, Višegrad and Foča.
+After the capture of Zvornik, Bosnian Serb troops killed several hundred Bosniaks and forced tens of thousands to flee.
 All of Bosnia was engulfed in war by mid-April.
 On 23 April, the JNA evacuated its personnel by helicopter from the barracks in Čapljina, which had been blockaded since 4 March.
-There were some efforts to halt violence.
-On 27 April, the Bosnian government ordered the JNA to be put under civilian control or expelled, which was followed by a series of conflicts in early May between the two.
+There were efforts to halt violence.
+On 27 April, the Bosnian government ordered the JNA to be put under civilian control or expelled, which was followed by conflicts in early May between the two.
 Prijedor was taken over by Serbs on 30 April.
 On 2 May, the Green Berets and local gang members fought back a disorganised Serb attack aimed at cutting Sarajevo in two.
 On 3 May, Izetbegović was kidnapped at the Sarajevo airport by JNA officers, and used to gain safe passage of JNA troops from downtown Sarajevo.
 However, Bosnian forces attacked the departing JNA convoy, which embittered all sides.
-A cease-fire and agreement on evacuation of the JNA was signed on 18 May, and on 20 May the Bosnian presidency declared the JNA an occupation force.
+A ceasefire and agreement on evacuation of the JNA was signed on 18 May, and on 20 May the Bosnian presidency declared the JNA an occupation force.

 The Army of Republika Srpska was newly established and put under the command of General Ratko Mladić, in a new phase of the war.
 Shellings on Sarajevo on 24, 26, 28 and 29 May were attributed to Mladić by UN Secretary-General Boutros Boutros-Ghali.
-Civilian casualties of a 27 May shelling of the city led to Western intervention, in the form of sanctions imposed on 30 May through United Nations Security Council Resolution 757.
-That same day Bosnian forces attacked the JNA barracks in the city, which was followed by heavy shelling.
-On 5 and 6 June the last JNA personnel left the city during heavy street fighting and shelling.
-The 20 June cease-fire, executed in order for UN takeover of the Sarajevo airport for humanitarian flights, was broken as both sides battled for control of the territory between the city and airport.
-The airport crisis led to Boutros-Ghali's ultimatum on 26 June, that the Serbs stop attacks on the city, allow the UN to take control of the airport, and place their heavy weapons under UN supervision.
+Civilian casualties of a 27 May shelling led to Western intervention, in the form of sanctions imposed on 30 May through United Nations Security Council Resolution 757.
+Bosnian forces attacked JNA barracks in the city, which was followed by heavy shelling.
+On 5 and 6 June the last JNA personnel left the city during street fighting and shelling.
+The 20 June ceasefire, executed in order for UN takeover of the Sarajevo airport for humanitarian flights, was broken as both sides battled for the territory between the city and airport.
+The airport crisis led to Boutros-Ghali's ultimatum on 26 June, that the Serbs stop attacks on the city, allow the UN to take the airport, and place their heavy weapons under UN supervision.
 Meanwhile, media reported that Bush considered the use of force in Bosnia.
 World public opinion was "decisively and permanently against the Serbs" following media reports on the sniping and shelling of Sarajevo.